JanHerca/urantiapedia/output/wikijs/en/article/William_Wentworth/Application_of_Scientific_Thinking.md

 Students of _The Urantia Book_ will see immediately that there are problems with this view.
 As regards life, the book states bluntly that science will never be able to create it, no matter how much more closely scientists think they approach it.
 As a Mighty Messenger says:

->  _Subsequent to even still greater progress and further discoveries, after Urantia has advanced immeasurably in comparison with present knowledge, though you should gain control of the energy revolutions of the electrical units of matter to the extent of modifying their physical manifestations — even after all such possible progress, forever will scientists be powerless to create one atom of matter or to originate one flash of energy or ever to add to matter that which we call life_.
-[UB 42:1.4](/en/The_Urantia_Book/42#p1_4)
+>  _Subsequent to even still greater progress and further discoveries, after Urantia has advanced immeasurably in comparison with present knowledge, though you should gain control of the energy revolutions of the electrical units of matter to the extent of modifying their physical manifestations — even after all such possible progress, forever will scientists be powerless to create one atom of matter or to originate one flash of energy or ever to add to matter that which we call life_. <a id="a59_491"></a>[UB 42:1.4](/en/The_Urantia_Book/42#p1_4)

 As regards purpose and destiny, the book has quite a bit to say.
 As a Divine Counsellor says:

 > _Even in the study of man’s biologic evolution on Urantia, there are grave objections to the exclusive historic approach to his present-day status and his current problems.
-The true perspective of any reality problem — human or divine, terrestrial or cosmic — can be had only by the full and unprejudiced study and correlation of three phases of universe reality: origin, history, and destiny._ [UB 19:1.6](/en/The_Urantia_Book/19#p1_6)
+The true perspective of any reality problem — human or divine, terrestrial or cosmic — can be had only by the full and unprejudiced study and correlation of three phases of universe reality: origin, history, and destiny._ <a id="a63_397"></a>[UB 19:1.6](/en/The_Urantia_Book/19#p1_6)

 The proper understanding of these three experiential realities affords the basis for a wise estimate of the current status.